Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Discussion

-Projects that implement self-managed digital identities have hence suggested different ways to resolve this tension between adoption barriers owing to high certification requirements of verifiers on the one hand and security risks in the absence of verifier certification as in the eID on the other hand through incorporating certification mechanisms that are relatively easy to access, such as using \ac{ssl} certificates for the identification of the verifier~\citep{bastian2022combination, lissi2022mitm}.
-One can even discuss that it may make sense to demand different levels of certification for different \acp{vp}; for instance, a \ac{vp} that only proves that a holder is older than 18~years may be relatively unproblematic even in the presence of a \ac{mitm} attack and, thus, require no or very little certification on the verifier’s side, making it accessible also when buying alcohol at a bar or a small supermarket where the verifier will unlikely have access to a sophisticated digital certificate.
-Yet, such a decision engine will always trade security against low entry barriers, and determining the required certification level for the verifier based on the type and origin of revealed attributes and predicates and involving the holder in the decision by asking them to accept certain risks (similar to circumventing an expired or non-existent \ac{ssl} certificate in the Browser) seems challenging to implement, too; particularly considering that there is a large global set of verifiers and corresponding processes in which authorizations could be accumulated with a snowballing-like approach.
+Projects that implement self-managed digital identities have hence suggested different ways to resolve this tension between adoption barriers owing to high certification requirements of verifiers on the one hand and security risks in the absence of verifier certification on the other hand.
+They are incorporating certification mechanisms that are relatively easy to access, such as using \ac{ssl} certificates for the identification of the verifier~\citep{bastian2022combination,lissi2022mitm}.
+There are also discussions that it may make sense to demand different levels of certification for different \acp{vp}; for instance, a \ac{vp} that only proves that a holder is older than 18~years may be relatively unproblematic even in the presence of a \ac{mitm} attack and, thus, require no or very little certification on the verifier’s side.
+Thereby, it is more accessible for scenarios such as buying alcohol at a bar or a small supermarket, where the verifier will unlikely have access to a sophisticated digital certificate.
+Yet, such a decision engine will arguably always trade security against low entry barriers.
+Determining the required certification level for the verifier based on the type and origin of revealed attributes and predicates also adds substantial complexity.
+Other approaches involve the holder more closely in the decision by asking them to accept certain risks (similar to circumventing an expired or non-existent \ac{ssl} certificate in the Browser).
+This approach seems challenging to implement, particularly, considering that there is a large global set of verifiers and corresponding processes in which authorizations could be accumulated with a snowballing-like approach.